jtertil/CS50W-jt-project1/README.md

 * If you’ve added any Python packages that need to be installed in order to run your web application, be sure to add them to requirements.txt!

 #### Personal touch and additional features:
-* authors and books are diverse into separate tables to prevent data duplication (one author could write many books, and also one book could have many more than one author)
+* authors and books are divided into separate tables to prevent data duplication (one author could write many books, and also one book could have many more than one author)
 * landing page for author details with photo, description and list of books from database
 * full text search instead of LIKE
 * form validation errors are caught and displayed by flash massages
 * errors in the production environment are logged into the file
 * error handler and custom pages for 4** and 5** errors
 * users are able to edit submitted reviews
-* if the user submits valid ISBN code into the search form, app redirect directly into the book details page
+* if the user submits valid ISBN code into the search form, app redirects directly into the book details page
 * customized bootstrap to improve app look